Dushyantgoswami/docs/docs/validate/dymension-hub/config.md

 ### Set up `seed_mode`

 In seed mode, your node constantly crawls the network and looks for peers.
 If another node requests addresses, it responds and disconnects.
 Seed mode will not work if the peer-exchange reactor is disabled.
+If you would like to run your full node in seed mode change the following config for your client.

 ```toml
 seed_mode = true